retirement, annuities, long term care, pensions on divorce

 The UK Government uses the gilt market to raise money to increase public expenditure.
 It does this by offering attractive rates of interest, but currently this money is not required.
 The market expectation is that the UK will eventually joint the Euro.
 As the interest rates in Europe are lower than in the UK, this means that UK interest rates must fall to match that of Europe.

-Finally, in the past there was only a single annuity market where the early death of an annuitant resulted in a mortality profit for the other annuity holders.
+Finally, in the past there was only a single annuities market where the early death of an annuitant resulted in a mortality profit for the other annuity holders.
 However, these annuitants are now selecting against the insurance companies by opting for an enhanced or impaired life annuity, phased retirement or pension fund withdrawal.
 This has the effect of reducing the mortality profit and hence the annuity rates.

-What are these?
+Bookmark with: Add Bookmark What are these?